Flashky/learn-unity/Physics-2D.md

 See also: https://docs.unity3d.com/es/2018.4/Manual/class-PhysicsMaterial2D.html

-In summary, an Sprite has a Rigidbody to perform simulations, a Collider to detect collisions with other objects, and a material which determines how the object will bounce after a collision.
+In summary, an Sprite has a Rigidbody to perform simulations, a Collider to detect collisions with other objects, and a material to determine how the object will bounce after a collision.